PoslavskySV/rings/doc/guide.rst

 Multivariate GCD
 ^^^^^^^^^^^^^^^^

-|Rings| have several algorithms for multivariate GCD:
+|Rings| has several algorithms for multivariate GCD:

  - ``BrownGCD`` |br| Brown's GCD for multivariate polynomials over finite fields (see [Brow71]_, Sec 7.4 in [GeCL92]_, [Yang09]_).
  - ``ZippelGCD`` |br| Zippel's sparse algorithm for multivariate GCD over fields.
 Works both in case of monic polynomials with fast Vandermonde linear systems (see [Zipp79]_, [Zipp93]_) and in case of non-monic input (LINZIP, see [dKMW05]_, [Yang09]_).